prescottprue/fireadmin/README.md

    }
    ```

-1. Run `npm run start:dist`.
-This will:
+1. Run `yarn emulators`.
+This will bootup the emulators (pointed to during testing)
-   1. Build the React app to the `dist` folder
+1. In a different terminal yun `yarn start:emulate`.
+This will bootup the application pointed to the emulators
-   1. Host the build app on a local server using `firebase serve`
-1. In a different terminal tab, run `npm run test:ui`.
-This will:
+1. In a different terminal tab, run `yarn test:emulate:run`.
+This will run Cypress integration tests pointed at emulators (for seeding and verifing)
-   1. Create test environment configuration (includes JWT created using service account)
-   1. Run Cypress tests locally through cli

-To Open Cypress's local test runner UI where you can run single tests or all tests use `npm run test:ui:open`.
+To Open Cypress's local test runner UI where you can run single tests or all tests use `yarn test:emulate`.

-NOTE: `npm run start:dist` is used to start the local server in the example above for speed while running all tests.
-If you are developing the application while re-running a single test, or just a few, you can use `npm run start` instead.

 ## FAQ